 Also, you can download the needed certificate files in your account with us.
 The downloaded zip-archive will contain the certificate for your domain name (.crt) and the CA bundle (.ca-bundle) file, also known as a chain of intermediate and root certificates.

 If you uploaded the intermediate certificates separately on your server, you will need to concatenate them into a single CA bundle file.
-For instance, for COMODO PositiveSSL certificate you can use the following command to combine the intermediate and root certificates:
+For instance, for COMODO (now Sectigo) PositiveSSL certificate you can use the following command to combine the intermediate and root certificates:

 cat COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt >> bundle.crt